-Bishop James E. Tyson & First Lady Dr. Ruth Ann Tyson, Overseers
+Bishop James E. Tyson & First Lady Dr. Ruth Ann Tyson, Founder

 Bishop James Edison Tyson was born May 25, 1927, in Johnstown, Pennsylvania, to Annie and Cleophus Tyson.
 Bishop's life and character were shaped by several key factors including: 1) his parents' persistence that he and his siblings be brought up in a Godly environment; 2) their parents' examples centered around hard work, honesty, and the need to be goal oriented; and, 3) the Great Depression.

 At the age of 16, James left Johnstown and ventured to Philadelphia, Pennsylvania.
 There, while staying with relatives, he worked days in the shipyards while enrolled in radio school at night.
 James' inventiveness and technical aptitude surfaced during this period of his life.
 In time, he became one of the top students in his class.
 It was during this period that his well-known ability to articulate intelligently on just about any subject was developed.
 This ability came to bear early in his life with his deep yearning to learn and his disciplined reading patterns.